atimin/nitpicker/README.rst

 directory *runs* in YAML format.
 These reports cab be used to generate .html, .md., .rst etc human friendly formats.

-After all the tests have been run you can push the reports into the git repo to a CI server can check if all tests are passed
+After all the test cases have been run you can push the reports into the git repo to a CI server can check if all tests are passed

 ::

     python nitpicker.py check

+ The project uses itself for testing.
+You can find *qa* directory in the repo.
+ Also you can run some plans for demonstration.